dwyl/hapi-login/README.md

 ## Why?

 Login should be simple.
-This Hapi.js plugin makes it so.

 ## What?

 *Most* login forms send data to a server using the `POST` method.
 In Hapi this data is available in the `request.payload`.
-This *tiny* plugin simplifies setting up a "*Basic*" Login form for your hapi.js based app/api.
+This *tiny* plugin simplifies setting up a "*simple*" `/login` route which you can `POST` to using a form in your hapi.js based app/api.

-Basic authentication requires validating a username and password combination.
-The `'basic'` scheme takes the following options:
+Payload-based authentication requires validating an email and password combination.
+The `'payload'` scheme takes the following options:

-- `validateFunc` - (required) a user lookup and password validation function with the signature `function(request, username, password, callback)` where:
+- `validateFunc` - (*required*) a user lookup and password validation function with the signature `function(request, email, password, callback)` where:
     - `request`  - is the hapi request object of the request which is being authenticated.
-    - `username` - the username received from the client.
+    - `email`    - the email address received from the client.
     - `password` - the password received from the client.
     - `callback` - a callback function with the signature `function(err, isValid, credentials)` where:
         - `err` - an internal error.